1. What is a hip fracture?

 14. How can compliance be improved?

 There has been found no clinically relevant difference in the acceptance and probability of continued use between soft and hard-shielded hip protectors in nursing homes.
 However, studies show that significantly more users of the soft hip protector used the protector 24 hours a day because they were more comfortable.
+Many users also prefer thinner shields and thereby discretion, when wearing hip protectors, not presenting with a visible “bulky hip” appearance.

-Compliance can be improved by:
+Furthermore, compliance can be improved through:

 15. Are hip protectors new on the market?